 - Cover with water and slowly bring to a boil.

 - Theoretically, they will be safe to eat now.
 BUT!
-They really don’t look good, not like sausages are supposed to look like.
+They don’t look good, not like sausages are supposed to look.
 And you also want to have those fry or grill flavors.
 To make them mouth-watering, you will have to pan-fry or grill them.

 - Heat a cast-iron skillet or a non-stick pan on high heat.
 Brush it lightly with oil.
 (Amazon affiliate links)